dhis2/approvals-app/docs/user/approving_by_workflow.md

 ### Clear selection

-Once a workflow, period, and organisation unit have been selected, a "clear selections" button will appear.
+Once a workflow, period, and organisation unit have been selected, a "Clear selections" button will appear.
 This button can be used to quickly clear all three fields and start a fresh selection.

 ## Approving data